Last amended: 14 March 2022

 We have procedures and policies in place to ensure we do our best to protect your personal data.
 This includes reporting of near miss events so that we continually improve procedures.

-If a breach is likely to result in high risk to rights and freedoms of individuals the Council has a lawful duty to inform them without undue delay.
+If a breach is likely to result in high risk to rights and freedoms of individuals the council has a lawful duty to inform them without undue delay.
 And we are legally obligated to notify the ICO within 72 hours.

-The council takes a ‘data protection by design and default’ approach when we develop policy, strategy, or initiatives that have privacy implications including technological changes.
 We will carry out Data Protection Impact Assessments for uses of personal data that are likely to result in high risk to individuals’ interests.
 We’ll carry out a screening checklist at the outset of a project (small or large) so that where there are potentially significant risks to individuals privacy this will be appropriately assessed and measures to mitigate the risk if applicable, will be actioned.

 Your information rights